httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~

-Finally the semantics of an HTTP response may decouple the effective request URI
+Finally the semantics of an HTTP response might decouple the effective request URI
 from the enclosed representation.
 In the example response below, the
 `Content-Location` header field indicates that the enclosed representation
 refers to the resource available at `/authors/123`.